Posts

 Steps Family Therapy Clinic Information

 Welcome to Steps Family Therapy!
 Location: Spanish Fork, UT (near Spanish Fork Junior High).
 Please contact by email (see below) for intake information.
-Therapists : -Boone Christianson, Licensed Marriage and Family Therapist; Availability: Tues/Wed 8-5, Friday 8-2; Spanish, Portuguese -Kaprena Moore, Clinical Social Worker; Availability: Monday 8-3, Thursday 12-6; Spanish; under Supervisor Brady Clegg, LCSW Some Saturday slots available (see below) Services available: Individual Therapy : For those wanting to treat diagnosable conditions such as anxiety, depression, PTSD, OCD, addiction, excessive anger, insomnia, or anything else with a psychological component.
-We tend to use Somatic Experiencing, Internal Family Systems, EMDR, and Emotion-Focused models, but also have experience in Cognitive-Behavioral and derivative approaches (ACT, DBT, etc.).
-If we find that presenting issues are directly linked to current relationships, or that certain relationships could...
+Therapists : -Boone Christianson, Licensed Marriage and Family Therapist; Availability: Tues/Wed 8-5, Friday 8-2; Spanish, Portuguese -Kaprena Moore, Clinical Social Worker; Availability: Monday 8-2, Thursday 12-2; Spanish; under Supervisor Brady Clegg, LCSW -Trevor Roberts, Clinical Social Worker: Availability Mon-Friday 10-5.
+Office in Draper.
+Under Supervisor Boone Christianson.
+Immediate Availability!
+(Trevor works at Arise Counseling): https://www.arisecounselinggroup.org/ Some Saturday slots available (see below) Services available: Individual Therapy : For those wanting to treat diagnosable conditions such as anxiety, depression, PTSD, OCD, addiction, excessive anger, insomnia, or anything else with a psychological component.
+We tend to use Somatic Experiencing, Internal Family Systems, EMDR, and Em...

 Book Diagrams